armel/ICSMeter/README.md

 Format an SD Card as FAT32.

 Copy the `firmware.bin` at the root of the SD Card.
-And take the opportunity to rename it, for example, `IC705SMeter.bin`.
+And take the opportunity to rename it, for example, `ICSMeter.bin`.

-Do the same with the IC705MultiMeter application.
-Of course rename it with a different name, for example, `IC705MultiMeter.bin`.
+Do the same with the ICMultiMeter application.
+Of course rename it with a different name, for example, `ICMultiMeter.bin`.

-At this point, you should have 2 clearly identified binaries in the root of your SD Card : `IC705SMeter.bin` and `IC705MultiMeter.bin`.
+At this point, you should have 2 clearly identified binaries in the root of your SD Card : `ICSMeter.bin` and `ICMultiMeter.bin`.

 ### Step 2.2 - SPI Flash File Storage (more difficult)

-Copy `firmware.bin` in the `data` directory at the root of the IC705SMeter folder.
-And take the opportunity to rename it, for example, `IC705SMeter.bin`.
+Copy `firmware.bin` in the `data` directory at the root of the ICSMeter folder.
+And take the opportunity to rename it, for example, `ICSMeter.bin`.

 > If the `data` folder does not exist, create it.

-Do the same with the IC705MultiMeter application.
-Go to the root of the IC705MultiMeter folder, which contains the whole project.
+Do the same with the ICMultiMeter application.
+Go to the root of the ICMultiMeter folder, which contains the whole project.
 And go to the directory :

 - `.pio/build/m5stack-basic-grey`, if you have compiled for a M5Stack GREY or BASIC
 - `.pio/build/m5stack-core2`, if you compiled for M5Stack CORE2 or AWS

 You will also find a `firmware.bin` file.
-Copy it, too, in the `data` directory at the __root of the IC705SMeter folder__.
-And take the opportunity to rename it to, for example, `IC705MultiMeter.bin`.
+Copy it, too, in the `data` directory at the __root of the ICSMeter folder__.
+And take the opportunity to rename it to, for example, `ICMultiMeter.bin`.

-> Important, the idea is to copy these 2 binaries in the same directory `data`** (located at the root of the IC705SMeter folder).
+> Important, the idea is to copy these 2 binaries in the same directory `data`** (located at the root of the ICSMeter folder).

-At this point, you should have 2 clearly identified binaries: `IC705SMeter.bin` and `IC705MultiMeter.bin` in the `data` directory at the root of the IC705SMeter folder.
+At this point, you should have 2 clearly identified binaries: `ICSMeter.bin` and `ICMultiMeter.bin` in the `data` directory at the root of the ICSMeter folder.

 So let's move on to what is probably the most complicated step.
-Open the IC705SMeter project from Visual Studio Code, as you would compile it.
+Open the ICSMeter project from Visual Studio Code, as you would compile it.

 ![Capture](https://github.com/armel/RRFRemote/blob/main/img/flash_1.png)